oliv-j/homebridge-shelly-rgbw2/README.md

 # homebridge-shelly-rgbw2

+I built this plugin to solve the buggy experience I was having with Shelly RGBW2 devices in white mode.
+I would experience delays, timeouts, poor transition times and the home app couldn't poll the devices to find their current brightness setting.

-Homebridge v2-ready dynamic platform plugin for the Shelly RGBW2 (Gen1) in **white mode**.
+This is built for Homebridge v2 and is a dynamic platform plugin for the Shelly RGBW2 (Gen1) in **white mode**.
 Each white channel (0–3) is exposed as a HomeKit Lightbulb with On and Brightness characteristics.

 Repo folder name (if cloned locally): `homebridge-shelly-rgbw2`.

-## Status
+## Status / Dev Progress
-Phase 4 in progress: platform scaffold plus Shelly HTTP client with timeouts/retries/parsing, channel accessories with command queue + debounce + lastNonZeroBrightness, and polling with change-only updates/backoff.
-Remaining work: additional hardening and integration polish before live deployment.
+Phases 1–6 complete: dynamic platform, Shelly HTTP client with timeouts/retries/parsing, per-channel accessories (queue + debounce + lastNonZeroBrightness + combined on+brightness), polling with backoff and change-only updates, and stable UUID seeds for cached accessory re-registration.
+Currently in field testing and hardening before wider rollout.

-> **Early development**: this plugin is still in early testing.
-Expect bugs and breaking changes; verify on a test Homebridge before deploying widely.
+> **Early development**: this plugin is just out of early testing.
+Expect to find some bugs and breaking changes; it might be wise to backup your homebridge config before installing.

 ## Homebridge 2.0 beta note
 Peer/engine ranges include `^2.0.0-beta.0`, so install works on Homebridge 2.0 betas without `--legacy-peer-deps`.

-## Repo structure
+## Repo structure (key files)
-Keep this list in sync when folders change.
+Key files/folders only (excluding generated/hidden items); update if layout changes.

 ```
 .